thehui87/Learning-Godot/Background-loading.md

 ## ResourceLoaderInteractive

-When ```ResourceLoaderInteractive``` class allows you to load a resource in stages.
+The ```ResourceLoaderInteractive``` class allows you to load a resource in stages.
 Every time the method ```poll``` is called, a new stage is loaded, and control is returned to the caller.
 Each stage is generally a sub-resource that is loaded by the main resource.
 For example, if you're loading a scene that loads 10 images, each image will be one stage.

 ## Usage